zkemail/zk-email-verify/README.md

 TypeError: Cannot read properties of undefined (reading 'toString')
 ```

 You need to have internet connection while running dkim verification locally, in order to fetch the public key.
+If you have internet connection, make sure you downloaded the email with the headers: you should see a DKIM section in the file.

 ### No available storage method found.